 The scientific name for this conversion is decarboxylation, but you can just think of it as “activating” your cannabis.
 THCa turns into THC through this process, which removes an extra part from the THCa molecule.
 This small chemical change is what allows THC to interact with your body’s endocannabinoid system and create its signature effects.
 Without heat, the THCa in raw cannabis won’t produce that classic “high.”
 This is the fundamental principle behind why we heat cannabis.
 It's the first step to achieving a specific feeling, like the kind you might find in products designed to help with THC for sleep.

-Smoking and Vaping: Instant Conversion
+Smoking and Vaping for Instant Conversion

 If you’re looking for the quickest way to convert THCa, smoking and vaping are your go-to methods.
 The intense, direct heat from a lighter or a vaporizer coil causes decarboxylation to happen almost instantly.
 As you inhale, the heat rapidly changes THCa into THC right before it enters your system.
 This is why the effects of smoking or vaping are felt so quickly.
 It’s a highly efficient way to get the job done without any extra prep work.
 You can find a variety of products ready for this method when you shop all our collections.